 In most cases, Cybex products use the same adapters as Nuna, Maxi-Cosi and Clek car seats, too.
 However, Strolleria recommends using Cybex car seats for Cybex strollers, as we've found that other car seat brands are sometimes difficult to attach or remove.

-Cybex typically releases new fashion collections each year, collaborating with fashion designers like Jeremy Scott and models like Karolina Kurkova to create limited-edition versions of strollers, car seats and accessories like carriers and diaper bags.
+Cybex typically releases new fashion collections each year, collaborating with fashion designers like Jeremy Scott, celebrities like Katy Perry and DJ Khaled, and models like Karolina Kurkova to create limited-edition versions of strollers, car seats and accessories like carriers and diaper bags.

 Current fashion collections for the Cybex Priam3 include: